General Nursing Council

-General Nursing Councils for England & Wales, Scotland, and Ireland (then one country and part of the United Kingdom) were established by three country specific Nurses Registration Acts 1919.
+General Nursing Councils for England & Wales, Scotland, and Ireland were established by three country specific Nurses Registration Acts 1919.
 Each General Nursing Council (GNC) was responsible for deciding the rules for: admission to the register; for the conditions of training of nurses; for qualifying examinations, for discipline, and the uniform of badge of nurses on the register.

 The composition of the first GNCs were to include: 2 appointees of the Privy Council (with no associations to medicine or nursing), 2 appointees of the Board of Education, 5 appointees of the Ministry of Health and 16 nurses to be appointed by the Minister of Health.
 The Acts stated that the first Councils' term should be no longer than three years and the subsequent 16 nurses' places were to be elected by nurses on the register.

-GNC for England and Wales: establishment and register of nurses
+England and Wales

 The Council was formed of 9 lay members and sixteen nurse members.
 2 lay members were appointed by the Privy Council, 2 by the Board of Education and 5 by the Minister of Health.
 The nurses were initially appointed by the Minister.
 11 were matrons or former matrons.
 2 were from Workhouse infirmaries.
 4 or 5 were members of the Royal British Nurses' Association, including Mrs Ethel Bedford-Fenwick and 9 from the College of Nursing, including Alicia Lloyd-Still.
 The first registrar was Miss Marion Scott Riddell RRC, who had previously been matron of the Chelsea Hospital for Women and principal matron in the Territorial Force Nursing Service.

 It was decided that practicing nurses could be admitted to the register, which was opened in November 1921, if they had at least one year's training, and that they must apply by 14 July 1923.
 3,235 applications were received in the first four months.
 Only 984 were approved because Mrs Bedford-Fenwick insisted on examining every case.
 16 members of the Council resigned.
 The Minister had to intervene.